zondiMaqina/event_manager/README.md

 ## Discoveries

-> A csv file contains simple text that can be read my many applications and each data is seperated by a comma
+=> A csv file contains simple text that can be read my many applications and each data is seperated by a comma => The `readlines` method converts a file's lines as arrays items